If you’re looking for research topics for kids, you’ve landed in the right place.

 Add fun water cycle writing prompts as an extension to this research topic.

 The laws of physics are important to understand and a great basis for kids is having them research Sir Isaac Newton’s three laws of motion.

 Ask them to write a report on the discovery of the laws and what our world what look like without them.

-For bonus points, have them give a demonstration reflective of one of the laws.
+As an extension, you could have them give a demonstration reflective of one of the laws.

 There are so many topics to tackle about space – from black holes to asteroids to planets to stars.

-Elementary kids enjoy researching and reporting on a wide variety of space topics.
+Kids enjoy researching and reporting on a wide variety of space topics.

 After they choose a space topic of interest to them, each will explain why he/she chose that topic.

 Have the child build a model of their idea and present it.

 This list of research topics for kids wouldn’t be complete without mentioning dinosaurs.